LaboratoireMecaniqueLille/crappy/docs/source/tutorials/custom_modifier.rst

    :start-after: # [custom-modifier-class-start]
    :end-before: # [custom-modifier-class-end]

-A custom Modifier inherits from :class:`~crappy.modifier.Modifier` and defines ``__call__()``.
+A custom Modifier inherits from :class:`~crappy.modifier.meta_modifier.modifier.Modifier` and defines ``__call__()``.
 Each call receives a dictionary whose keys are labels.
 Here, the Modifier reads ``voltage(V)``, calculates the force, adds it as ``force(N)``, and returns the dictionary.